ritchie46/anaStruct/README.rst

     $ pip install structural_engineering

 For now you're able to create a cross section of any polygon and determine:
+ - Matrix FEM for beams (Work In Progress)
  - Moment of Inertia
  - Center of Gravity